Unrealistic Expectations are Resentments Waiting to Happen

 So if you are someone who needs help with persepctive on your expectations, psychotherapy may help you gain insight and awareness and gradually change unhealthy attitudes and behaviors.

 If you have a parent who loves you deeply, but has made it difficult for you to be separate and autonomous – and you spend most of your interactions trying to please and not upset her, then therapy may help you as well.
 It causes low self esteem to take care of a parent’s emotions and feelings at your own expense.

 Unrealistic expectations are resentments waiting to happen, and the hostility and anger they cause can erode relationships over time.
-If you are open to it, psychotherapy ( most people think of it as counseling) can help you make some positive changes which will be better for your relationships and your life.
+If you are open to it, psychotherapy ( most people think of it as counseling) or life or relationship coaching can help you make some positive changes which will be better for your relationships and your life.